Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation

 \section{Conclusion}

 We provided an in-depth identifiability analysis of \textit{additive decoders}, which bears resemblance to standard decoders used in OCRL, and introduced a novel theoretical framework showing how this architecture can generate reasonable images never seen during training via ``Cartesian-product extrapolation''.
 We validated empirically both of these results and confirmed that additivity was indeed crucial.
 By studying rigorously how disentanglement can induce extrapolation, our work highlighted the necessity of restricting the decoder to extrapolate and set the stage for future works to explore disentanglement and extrapolation in other function classes such as masked decoders typically used in OCRL.
-We believe this line of work has the potential of expanding our understanding of creativity in generative models, ultimately resulting in representations that generalizes better.
+We postulate that the type of identifiability analysis introduced in this work has the potential of expanding our understanding of creativity in generative models, ultimately resulting in representations that generalize better.